deepshah1065/CPE487/README.md

 * I worked on the attempts display on the board in the bat_n_ball.vhd and leddec.vhd.

 Deep Shah:
-* I worked on drawing the bats in the bat_n_ball.vhd
+* I worked on drawing the bats in the bat_n_ball.vhd.
 * I worked on colliding the ball with all the bats in the bat_n_ball.vhd.
 * I use my computer to run all the code for our group.